 How to Prepare for the Test

 Having a full bladder will give the best ultrasound picture.
-You may be asked to drink two to three glasses of liquid an hour before the test.
-Do not urinate before your ultrasound.
+You may be asked to drink 2 to 3 glasses of liquid an hour before the test.
+DO NOT urinate before your ultrasound.

 How the Test will Feel

 You may have some discomfort from pressure on your bladder during the ultrasound.
 The gel used during the test may feel slightly cold and wet.
 You will not feel the ultrasound waves.

 Your provider may advise this test to screen your baby for Down syndrome.
 Many pregnant women decide to have this test.